+METHODS

-METHODS Participants
+Participants

-We performed a national study of 10 351 individuals aged 65 years and older who had received personal care (n=6791) and those who had not received personal care (n=3560).
-The study included individuals who were enrolled in the Obu Study of Health Promotion for the Elderly (OSHPE) and the Tsukui Ordered Useful Care for Health (TOUCH) programme.
+We performed a national study of 10,351 individuals 65 years and older who had received personal care (n=6.791) and those who had not received personal care (n=3,560).
+The study included individuals who were enrolled in the Obu Study of Health Promotion for the Elderly (OSHPE) and the Tsukui Ordered Useful Care for Health (TOUCH) program.
 To enrol in the OSHPE, an individual was recruited from Obu, Japan, which is a residential suburb of Nagoya.
 Inclusion criteria required that the participant was aged 65 years or older at examination in 2011 or 2012, lived in Obu, and had not participated in another study.
 Exclusion criteria stipulated that participants be certified as needing support or care by the Japanese public LTCI system, had disability in basic activities of daily living, and could not carry out performance-based assessments.
-To enrol in the TOUCH programme, an individual had to be 65 years or older and certified as needing support or care from the Japanese public LTCI system.
-Detailed information was provided in a previous study.
-10 In brief, TOUCH sites (241 day-care centres) are located throughout Japan and provide comprehensive, facilitybased day-care services (eg, bath, lunch, physical and cognitive recreational activities and physical exercise).
-Most TOUCH clients have some physical disability and frailty, defined as the presence of weakness, low physical activity and/or slow gait speed, in accordance with the widely accepted definition of frailty.7
+To enrol in the TOUCH program, an individual had to be 65 years or older and certified as needing support or care from the Japanese public LTCI system.
+Detailed information was provided in a previous study.[9]
+In brief, TOUCH sites (241 daycare centres) are located throughout Japan and provide comprehensive, facility-based daycare services (e.g., bath, lunch, physical and cognitive recreational activities, and physical exercise).
+Most TOUCH clients have some physical disability and frailty, defined as the presence of weakness, low physical activity, and/or slow gait speed, in accordance with the widely accepted definition of frailty.[7]

-A total of 10 351 older participants (mean age, 78.8±8.0 years) underwent performance-based assessments.
+A total of 10,351 older participants (mean age, $78.8 \pm 8.0$ years) underwent performance-based assessments.
+Table 1 shows the characteristics of the participants.
 Informed consent was obtained from all participants prior to their inclusion in the study, and the Ethics Committee of the National Centre for Geriatrics and Gerontology approved the study protocol.